Guitar Hero: Aerosmith

-Guitar Hero: Aerosmith is a 2008 music rhythm video game developed by Neversoft and published by Activision.
-It was released on the PlayStation 3, Wii and Xbox 360 consoles, with Budcat Creations solely developing the PlayStation 2 port, Vicarious Visions solely developing the Wii port, and Aspyr solely publishing the Microsoft Windows and Mac OS X ports.
-The game was released on June 29, 2008 in North America, on July 27, 2008 in Europe, on August 6, 2008 in Australia and October 9, 2008 in Japan.
+Guitar Hero: Aerosmith is a 2008 rhythm game developed by Neversoft and published by Activision.
+It is the fifth installment in the Guitar Hero series and the first to focus on the career and songs of one rock band, Aerosmith.
+The game was released for the PlayStation 2, PlayStation 3, Xbox 360, and Wii on June 29, 2008, in North America, on July 27, 2008, in Europe, on August 6, 2008, in Australia, and October 9, 2008, in Japan.
+Aspyr published the Microsoft Windows and Mac OS X versions of the game, releasing them on October 21, 2008.
 Guitar Hero: Aerosmith sold as both a bundle with a specially designed guitar controller as well as a game-only package.